 If you score less than 70% on an exam (78% is passing), at the discretion of the course instructor, you may be required to complete remedial activities.
 Please refer to the individual course syllabi for more details.
 If you are continuously scoring below 70% after discussions with the instructor; see your advisor to discuss options, including withdrawing from the course and/or career counseling.
+You will not be able to continue in the MLT program if you receive more than one grade below the C requirement.
 You will not be allowed to repeat a course more than once.
+This includes withdrawing from the class due to poor performance.

-POLICIES FOR CLINICAL PRACTICA

-Description of Clinical Practica
+POLICIES FOR CLINICAL PRACTICA Description of Clinical Practica

-- Clinical practica are scheduled clinical "internships" performed at a clinical laboratory that is a formal clinical affiliate of BCC's MLT Program. - Clinical Practicum I is comprised of clinical experience in the areas of specimen collection, urinalysis, body fluids, hematology, coagulation and serology.
-To complete Clinical Practicum I, you must document between 80-120 hours, or longer if determined; of clinical experience (less any advanced placement), meet the competencies of the discipline and meet the criteria stated in the "Grading--Pass/Fail Criteria" section that follows. - Clinical Practicum II is comprised of clinical experience in the areas of immunohematology, chemistry and microbiology.
-To complete Clinical Practicum II, you must document between 140-220 hours, or longer if determined; of clinical experience (less any advanced placement), meet the competencies of each discipline and meet the criteria state in the "Grading--Pass/Fail Criteria" section that follows.
+- Clinical practica are scheduled clinical "internships" performed at a clinical laboratory that is a formal clinical site affiliate of BCC's MLT/Phlebotomy Program. - Clinical Practicum I is comprised of clinical experience in the areas of specimen collection, urinalysis, body fluids, hematology, coagulation and serology.
+To complete Clinical Practicum I, you must document approximately 122 hours, or longer if determined; of clinical experience (less any advanced placement), meet the competencies of the discipline and meet the criteria stated in the "Grading--Pass/Fail Criteria" section that follows.
+Comprehensive exams for each rotation must be passed with 70% or above to pass the Clinical practicum. - Clinical Practicum II is comprised of clinical experience in the areas of immunohematology, chemistry and microbiology.
+To complete Clinical Practicum II, you must document approximately 220 hours, or longer if determined; of clinical experience (less any advanced placement), meet the competencies of each discipline and meet the criteria state in the "Grading--Pass/Fail Criteria" section that follows.
+Comprehensive exams for each rotation must be passed with a 70% or above to pass the Clinical practicum.